 Top-level domain | .si |

-History of the Slovenian Flag
+History of the Slovenian flag

 The current Slovenian flag was officially adopted on June 27, 1991, following Slovenia's declaration of independence from Yugoslavia.
 However, its roots can be traced back to the 19th century Pan-Slavic movement.
 The flag's design evolved through various historical periods, including Slovenia's time as part of Yugoslavia, before settling on the current version that uniquely represents the newly independent nation.

-Symbolism and Design of the Slovenian Flag
+Symbolism and design of the Slovenian flag

 Each element of the Slovenian flag carries deep symbolic meaning: